-- Sew, crochet or knit as many pairs of baby booties as you can.
-Make each pair unique.
+- Get a group together and sew, crochet or knit ten pairs of baby booties each–we need a total of 14,000 pairs of white booties to complete the installation image.
 Treat each one as a tiny elegy for a too-brief life.
 READ THE DONATION FORM BEFORE YOU SEND YOUR BABY BOOTIES.
 It has instructions on how to present the baby shoes.
-Please mail all baby booties to Mary Vaneecke at 2000 S. Hermosa, Tucson, AZ 85713.
-Mail by April 1 to be a part of the spring installation.

-- Make a pair of baby booties in memory or in honor of someone (see details on donation form/checklist)
+- Make a pair of baby booties or a whole panel in memory or in honor of someone (see details on donation form/checklist)

 - Host a baby bootie making party.
 It is a great chance to talk about the issue, how it has affected you, and share some of the solutions to the problem.
 (Click here for info on the problem and solutions)

 - Having a birthday?
 Ask your friends to make a pair in your honor for every year.
 Throw them a party to do so.